In addition to the components listed, you can also use the universal components to further organize and format your information.

 You can also use thumbnail cards for input lists.
 If your product image is supplemental information or images are not the top priority, thumbnail cards are the best formatting components.
 Use case examples include news headlines, sports teams highlights, or TV channels with logos.
 You can also use lower-resolution images that are often provided by users.
-The thumbnail image has different ratio options you can try below.
+The thumbnail image has different ratio options you can try in the interactive demo.

 You can use compound cards for input lists when one of the pre-formatted cards won't fit your information design.

 To complete your custom card, you can use the following components:

 You can use image cards when the image contains priority information required for the user to make a decision.
 You can achieve greater visual impact with high-resolution dynamic images.
 Because you are displaying multiple options in this first view, image cards should only be used when the large image shows the most important information that might affect a user's decision.